sersavan/speech-to-text-openai/README.md

 ## Script Description and Setup

 The script converts audio files into text using the OpenAI API.
 It takes an audio file, splits it into parts if it's too long, sends these parts to OpenAI for transcription, and then combines the resulting text into one file.
-Optionally, it can also create a summary of the transcription.
+Optionally, it can create a summary of the transcription and include timestamps in the transcription.

 ### Step 1: Install Python on Your Computer (if necessary)